jdidion/atropos/doc/guide.rst

     MYSEQUENCE
     MYSEQUENCE

-As can be seen, cutadapt correctly deals with partial adapter matches, and also with any trailing sequences after the adapter.
-Cutadapt deals with 3' adapters by removing the adapter itself and any sequence that may follow.
+As can be seen, atropos correctly deals with partial adapter matches, and also with any trailing sequences after the adapter.
+Atropos deals with 3' adapters by removing the adapter itself and any sequence that may follow.
 If the sequence starts with an adapter, like this::